Community Supported Agriculture (CSA)

 How Our CSA Works

 During the season, June through October, members pick-up their food boxes at the farm.
 In addition, we provide you with recipes and cooking tips to keep you inspired in the kitchen, as well as newsletters to keep you informed of what’s happening on the farm.
-Members can sign up for a full share of 18 weeks, which feeds a family of 4 or half share for a family of two.
+Members can sign up for a full share of 16 weeks.

 The Cost of a Membership

 Large Share: 16 Week mid-June to mid-October – 4+ people $800.00

 Medium Share: 16 Week mid-June to mid-October – 2+ people $480.00